-Termly assessments are carried out by the designated teacher and are moderated by the Reading Leader, and the groups are changed accordingly.
-When children first become readers they have access to the Oxford Reading Tree book banded system.
+Termly assessments are carried out by the designated teacher and are moderated by the reading later, and the groups are changed accordingly.
+When children first become readers, they have access to our colour book banded system which starts with pink books right the way through to white books.
 This is assessed using a triangulation of RWI assessments, guided reading records and individual reading records.
-Once children have completed the RWI phonics program, they move onto the Accelerated Reader program.
+Once children have completed white books then they move onto the Accelerated Reader program.

-A Star Reading test is completed as a baseline and then repeated every 6 weeks which will give teachers the child's Zone of Proximal Development (ZPD).
-In accordance to this, results will be shared with parents and children will select books from our library within their ZPD.
-Each week, children will complete a comprehension quiz related to the text they have read at home and these results will be shared with parents through reading diaries.
+A Star test is completed as a baseline and then repeated every 6 weeks which will give teachers the child's Zone of Proximal Development (ZPD).
+Children read books from our library within their ZPD and then quiz after each book.
+Half an hour each day is timetabled for quiet reading where children can complete any quizzes.
+During this half an hour, the teacher will have a guided reading group or hear any individual readers.